Skip to main content

 }'

-assignment_threshold0.5Minimum cosine similarity to assign to a cluster.
-Below this, the document is marked as noise (cluster_id = -1).
+Documents below the assignment_threshold cosine similarity are marked as noise (cluster_id = -1).

 Hierarchical Sub-Clustering

-Enable recursive sub-clustering to discover structure within clusters.
-Each cluster with enough members is further divided using UMAP + HDBSCAN, producing a hierarchy of nested cluster IDs.
+Enable recursive sub-clustering when top-level clusters are too broad.
+Each cluster with enough members is further divided using UMAP + HDBSCAN.

 curl -sS -X POST "$MP_API_URL/v1/clusters" \